eu-cpsc215/cpsc215/code-activities/4-addressing/README.md

 2. Activity 2

 Add the value of the first element and last element in the array and store the result in `RDX`.

+3. Activity 3

+Use `LEA` to get the address of the first and last elements in the array.
+Store the address of the first element in `RAX` and the second in `RBX`.